Customization Is A "PR" Strategy

 How many people fail to reach their God-given potential because of standardized training?

-Standardized training is a good approach in some cases if your goal is to complete a race.
+Standardized training is sometimes a good approach if your goal is to complete a race.
 However, it is not the best approach if you are going after your potential.

 Fortunately, there is a better way to reach your full potential.
 That way is the customization approach.